How it Works:

 Here is a list of frequently asked questions you might hear from your participants about manual claims.
 Note: There is a hyperlink within the questions, so hover over and click the link to be directed to that specific article.

-- What items are required for a receipt to be considered itemized? (check this article as it does not list the Participants name must be on the receipt).
+- What items are required for a receipt to be considered itemized?

 - How do I download the Ameriflex mobile app?
 Non-HSA users only